 - 1. Out of pocket by user or family

 - 2. Medicare

 - 3. Medicaid

 - 4. Private Insurance

-- 5. Veteran's Administration, excluding CHAMPVA
+- 5. Veteran's Administration

-- 6. CHAMPUS or CHAMPVA
+- 6. TRICARE

 - 7. Other Federal sources includes Indian Health Service, Military Treatment Facilities, and other care by the Federal government

 - 8. Other State and Local Source includes community and neighborhood clinics, State and local health departments, and State programs other than Medicaid

 - 9. Worker's Compensation

-10.Other Unclassified Sources - includes sources such as automobile, homeowner's, liability, and other miscellaneous or unknown sources
+- 10. Other Unclassified Sources includes sources such as automobile, homeowner's, liability, and other miscellaneous or unknown sources